KDE/digikam-doc/export_tools/inaturalist_export.rst

 On the right side, you can see the settings view to use to upload observation shots on the iNaturalist server.
 Even if you can use the basic settings to process files, we recommend to expand the settings with the **Fewer options** button, to tune precisely the observation properties.

 On the top of the settings view, you can see the login **Account** properties used to be connected to iNaturalist.
-You can switch to another account using the **Change Acoount** button.
+You can switch to another account using the **Change Account** button.
 The **Remove Account** button will allows to delete cached information by the tool to be connected automatically on the server in later session.

 On the bottom of the settings view, you can set the upload **Options** for the images.
 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to iNaturalist.
 The values will be read from the **JPEG quality** and **Maximum Dimension** settings, which can be used to adjust the maximum height and the compression.
 The width calculation will be done so as to have the aspect ratio conserved.

 A special option is available to **Write the photo ID to the source image**.
 The identification number used to upload to your iNaturalist account will be recorded in the XMP metadata from file in your collection.

 On the middle of the settings view, you can tune the **Observation** properties.
 The most important one is to identify the subject using the iNaturalist database by entering words in **Identification** text field.
 The tool will query the remote server to search the best entries with a preview.
-If one item match with the observation subject, just select it.
+If one item matches with the observation subject, just select it.

 .. figure:: images/export_inaturalist_search.webp
     :alt: